 Each of the four rooms of the gallery contain paintings from a distinct series.
 In gallery one You Know I’ve Been at Sea Before is a series of paintings begun in 1997 that is concerned with people and the sea.
 These works reference historic images from 1900-1960 and many of the images contain the fingers and hands of those who were there documenting the moment.
 The title is a line from a Joni Mitchell song.
 This series was first shown at Galerie Reckermann, Koln in 1998 and then at Gimpel Fils London.

 In gallery two are paintings of auctions from an ongoing series begun in 1990.
 These are social history paintings that reflect the ongoing heightened arena of the auction rooms.
 In gallery three a series of botanical paintings refer to early photographic techniques.
 They can be considered as a channel to propose questions about our shared contemporary and problematic dynamics of how we perceive the world through mediated sources and how historic photography pioneered a change to painting and how it is perceived.
-This series was begun in Scotland during the recent lockdowns.
+This series began in 2017 and was shown in Shetland Isles during the recent lockdowns.

 Notes for editors: